flutter-it/docs/docs/documentation/watch_it/watching_widgets.md

 <<< @/../code_samples/lib/watch_it/watching_widgets_patterns.dart#watching_stateful_widget

 **Use this when:**
-- You need local UI state (filter toggles, form input, expansion state)
+- You need local UI state (filter toggles, expansion state)
-- You need animation controllers
 - Mix `setState` with reactive updates

 **Note:** Your State class automatically gets all watch functions - no mixin needed!

 **Pattern:** Local state (`_showCompleted`) for UI-only preferences, reactive state (`todos`) from manager, and checkboxes call back into the manager to update data.

 > **💡 Important:** With watch_it, you'll **rarely need StatefulWidget anymore**.
 Most state belongs in your managers and is accessed reactively.
-Only use StatefulWidget for truly local UI state like animations, text controllers, or temporary UI preferences that don't need to be shared.
+Even `TextEditingController` and `AnimationController` can be created with `createOnce()` in `WatchingWidget` - no StatefulWidget needed!
+Only use StatefulWidget for truly local UI state that requires `setState`.

 ## Alternative: Using Mixins